Fed keeps key rate near zero, sees inflation as ‘transitory’

 WASHINGTON (AP) — The Federal Reserve is keeping its ultra-low interest rate policies in place, a sign that it wants to see more evidence of a strengthening economic recovery before it would consider easing its support.

-In a statement Wednesday, the Fed said the economy and job market have “strengthened,” and while inflation has risen, Fed policymakers ascribed the increase to temporary factors.
+In a statement Wednesday, the Fed expressed a brighter outlook, saying the economy has improved along with the job market.
+And while the policymakers noted that inflation has risen, they ascribed the increase to temporary factors.

+The Fed also signaled its belief that the pandemic’s threat to the economy has diminished, a significant point given Chair Jerome Powell’s long-stated view that the recovery depends on the virus being brought under control.
+Last month, the Fed had cautioned that the virus posed “considerable risks to the economic outlook.”
+On Wednesday, it said only that “risks to the economic outlook remain” because of the pandemic.

-The Fed left its benchmark short-term rate near zero, where it’s been since the pandemic erupted nearly a year ago, to help keep loan rates down to encourage borrowing and spending.
+The central bank left its benchmark short-term rate near zero, where it’s been since the pandemic erupted nearly a year ago, to help keep loan rates down to encourage borrowing and spending.
 It also said in a statement after its latest policy meeting that it would keep buying $120 billion in bonds each month to try to keep longer-term borrowing rates low.

-The U.S. economy has been showing unexpected strength in recent weeks, with barometers of hiring, spending and manufacturing all surging.
+The U.S. economy has been posting unexpectedly strong gains in recent weeks, with barometers of hiring, spending and manufacturing all surging.
 Most economists say they detect the early stages of what could be a robust and sustained recovery, with coronavirus case counts declining, vaccinations rising and Americans spending their stimulus-boosted savings.

 In March, employers added nearly 1 million jobs — an unheard-of figure before the pandemic.
 And in April, consumer confidence jumped to its highest level since the pandemic flattened the economy in March of last year.